Princess Hilda of Anhalt-Dessau

-Princess Hilda of Anhalt-Dessau (13 December 1839 – 22 December 1926) was a member of the House of Ascania by birth.
+Princess Hilda Charlotte of Anhalt-Dessau (13 December 1839 – 22 December 1926) was a member of the House of Ascania by birth.
 She was a leader in the Dessau of the Deutscher Krieger-Hilfsbund (German War Auxiliary Corps).

 Biography

 She was the third child of the marriage of Prince Frederick Augustus of Anhalt-Dessau and Princess Marie Luise Charlotte of Hesse-Kassel.
 Her father was the son of Frederick, Hereditary Prince of Anhalt-Dessau and Princess Amalie of Hesse-Homburg, and her mother was the daughter of Prince William of Hesse-Kassel and his wife, Princess Charlotte of Denmark.

 She is one of the sisters who contracted marriages with German princes: